U.S. Route 93: Montana

-Total US 93 mileage in Montana as of 2013 is 287.919 mi: 90.763 mi from the Idaho line to Reserve Street in Missoula via corridor N-7 (C000007) (includes 7.524 mi concurrency with US 12), 5.369 mi via corridor N-92 (C000092) (Reserve Street), 5.384 mi concurrent with I-90 and MT 200 (C000090) and 186.403 mi from Wye to the Canadian border via corridor N-5 (C000005) (includes 27.215 mi concurrency with Montana Highway 200).
+Total US 93 mileage in Montana as of 2013 is 287.919 mi: 90.763 mi from the Idaho state line to Reserve Street in Missoula via corridor N-7 (C000007) (includes 7.524 mi concurrency with US 12), 5.369 mi via corridor N-92 (C000092) (Reserve Street), 5.384 mi concurrent with I-90 and MT 200 (C000090) and 186.403 mi from Wye to the Canadian border via corridor N-5 (C000005) (includes 27.215 mi concurrency with Montana Highway 200).

 History

 US 93 was not one of the original U.S. highways proposed in the 1925 Bureau of Public Roads plan.
-However, the revised numbering plan approved by the American Association of State Highway Officials (AASHO) on November 11, 1926, established US 93 from the Canada–US border north of Eureka, Montana, south through Montana and Idaho to a southern terminus at Wells, Nevada.
+However, the revised numbering plan approved by the American Association of State Highway Officials (AASHO) on November 11, 1926, established US 93 from the Canada–US border in Roosville, Montana, south through Montana and Idaho to a southern terminus at Wells, Nevada.

-US 93's original northern terminus was a few miles west of its current terminus, along the Kootenai River at the Gateway Port of entry.
+US 93's original northern terminus was a few miles west of its current terminus along the Kootenai River at the Gateway Port of Entry.
 This was the case until around 1934, when US 93 was routed along its current route.

 AASHO, at its June 8, 1931, meeting, approved a southerly extension of US 93 south to Glendale, Nevada.
 By 1932, the Nevada Department of Highways had marked the continuation of the highway using the routing of several preexisting state highways.

 At the request of the Arizona State Highway Department, the AASHO route numbering committee approved another extension of US 93 in 1935.
 This shifted the southern terminus south to Kingman, Arizona, by way of Las Vegas.
 Nevada officials again extended the route along preexisting highways; however, they may not have signed the extension right away as it was not shown on Nevada's state-published maps until 1939.

 Until 1993, US 93 ended a short distance north of Wickenburg, Arizona, at a junction with U.S. Route 89.
 When US 89 was decommissioned in the area, the US 93 designation was carried on into Wickenburg.

 A highway segment opened on October 19, 2010, in the area of Hoover Dam; the Hoover Dam Bypass replaces a segment of US 93 over the dam that had been closed to truck traffic due to security concerns since the September 11 attacks in 2001.
 The bypass crosses the Colorado River on a bridge downstream of the dam.
-The bypass eliminated the permanent truck detour through either Laughlin, Nevada, or Needles, California, that had been in place since 2001.
+The bypass eliminated the permanent truck detour through either Bullhead City, Arizona and Laughlin, Nevada or Needles, California that had been in place since 2001.